 A surgical nurse is a registered nurse who specializes in surgical care.
 These nurses assist doctors throughout a surgery, performing set-up of instrumentation, helping with surgical procedures, and providing pre-op and post-op care.
 Career options for surgical nurses include scrub nurse, circulator nurse, and RN first assistant.

 A surgical nurse is responsible for a variety of functions, from assisting surgeons in the operating room to overseeing patient care before, during and after an operation.
-Surgical nurses are licensed registered nurses who hold diplomas, associate's degrees or bachelor's degrees in nursing.
+Surgical nurses are licensed registered nurses who hold diplomas, associate's degrees, or bachelor's degrees in nursing.
 Some programs allow nursing students to specialize in surgical nursing, and specialty certification is available as well.

-|Required Education||Diploma program, associate's or bachelor's degree in nursing|
+|Required Education||Diploma program, associate's, or bachelor's degree in nursing|

 |Licensing||Must pass registered nursing license exam; surgical nursing certification is available|

-|Projected Job Growth (2012-2022)*||19% for registered nurses|
+|Projected Job Growth (2018-2028)*||12% for all registered nurses|

-|Median Salary (2013)*||$66,220 for all registered nurses|
+|Median Salary (2018)*||$71,730 for all registered nurses|

-Source: *U.S. Bureau of Labor Statistics (BLS).
+Source: *U.S. Bureau of Labor Statistics (BLS)

-Education Requirements for a Surgical Nurse
+How to Become a Surgical Nurse

 A scrub nurse is a surgical nurse who works directly with a surgeon during an operation, readying and handing instruments to surgeons and helping to monitor the patient's condition.
 Scrub nurses work inside the sterile field of the operating room, which means they must wear sterile surgical scrubs and must wash their hands and arms with special disinfectants.